Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 North: Meiss Roadless Area to Echo Summit South: Meiss Roadless Area to Showers Lake

-Great Conversations with Great People with a Great View
+Great People with a Great View

-A little over 2.14 miles from the Echo Summit trail head, according to the map, (though it appears the trail was re-routed thorough part of this section, and is different than the USGS 15 min map-so the actual distance figure may differ a bit) the trail passes along a gap between two peaks where you can get a good view of much of the Meiss Roadless Area to the East and South.
+A little over 2.14 miles South of the Echo Summit trail head, according to the map, (though it appears to me that the trail was re-routed through part of this section, is a bit different, and a bit longer than as depicted on the USGS 15 min map.

-Having a good view, and being a nice place to sit were only the #2 and #3 reasons to stop here for a break.
-Reason #1 by, by far, were the cool hikers I met here.
+Having a good view, and there being a nice place to sit and take a break while enjoying this view are only the #2 and #3 reasons to stop here for a break.

 Thanks Dudes!